OctopusDeploy/blog/blog/2020-07/convert-to-rolling-deployments/index.md

 ![Project rolling infrastructure](rolling-deployment-infrastructure.png)

-This includes a _shared_ load balancer and this time two application servers connecting into the MySQL database as before.
+This includes a _shared_ load balancer and this time two application servers in each environment connecting into the MySQL database as before.

 :::warning
 **gcloud CLI and authorization**
-Most of the commands used when setting up the load-balanced infrastructure in Google make use of the [Google Cloud CLI](https://cloud.google.com/sdk/gcloud).
-This post assumes that it’s installed and is already authorized.
+Most of the commands used interacting with Google in this post make use of the [Google Cloud CLI](https://cloud.google.com/sdk/gcloud).
+To use the `gcloud` CLI you usually need to authorize it.
 For further information on authorization, please refer to the [documentation](https://cloud.google.com/sdk/docs/authorizing).
 :::

 ### Choosing a load balancer